opoku1968/Hiroshima-Wars/README.md

 - [Deployment](#deployment)
 - [Credits](#credits)

-#  Battleships Game
+# A  Battleships Game
 Portfolio Project 3 Python Essentials - Code Institute

 # About
-This game is a Python implementation of [Battleships](http://battleship-game.net/), a well-known game originally played on paper after WWI.
+This game  a Python implementation of [Battleships](http://battleship-game.net/), a well-known game originally played on paper after WWI.
 This version is designed for one user to compete against the computer with randomly generated battleship locations, each consisting of a single square.

 # How To Play